 Antibiotic Properties of Fulvic Acid

 While fulvic acid is not technically considered to be an antibiotic in the traditional Western Medicine model, it does have powerful antibiotic properties.
 Unlike antibiotic medicine, fulvic acid will not lead to antibiotic resistant strains of disease which can happen with pharmaceutical medicine.
-Additionally, fulvic acid does not kill the benefitial flora of the intestines as pharmaceutcal antibiotics do.
+Additionally, fulvic acid does not kill the beneficial flora of the intestines as pharmaceutical antibiotics do.

 We have found that people who take fulvic acid and live a generally healthy lifestyle rarely get colds or the flu.
-Also, many report an improvement in their netagive allergy symptoms.
+Also, many report an improvement in their negative allergy symptoms.

-Studies have also shown that fulvic acid works synergistically with the prescripbed antibiotics peniciillin and gentamicin.
+Studies have also shown that fulvic acid works synergistically with the prescribed antibiotics penicillin and gentamicin.
 It is theorized that the fulvic acid allows for greater absorption of the antibiotics which increases their effectiveness.